 ROAS = Revenue attributable to ads / Cost of ads

-If your ROAS is too small, it may indicate that you are reaching out to the wrong audience, the creative does not do it, or that your landing page does not sell.
+If your ROAS is too small, it may indicate that you are reaching out to the wrong audience, the creative does not do it, or your landing page does not sell.
 It may also mean that you are using the wrong ad platform and/or channel.

 Your goal for the ROAS KPI will never be getting sales but rather growing your clientele.
 Obviously, ROAS works just as an indicator.
 But it will point at the floppy ads and help you direct your marketing & sales budget in the right ad channel.